tableau-mkt/componentize/README.md

 # Componentize!

-**Integrate your well-structured style guide with Drupal.**
+**Integrate/import your well-structured style guide into Drupal.**

-Prefer to organzie your styles into components?
+Prefer to organize your styles into components?
 Want to use [Handlebars](http://handlebarsjs.com) as templates?
-Want to use an automated, living style guide ([KSS](http://warpspire.com/kss/styleguides)) and still work with Drupal?
+Want to use an automated, living style guide ([KSS](http://warpspire.com/kss/styleguides)) that's synced to Drupal?
 Now you can!

 Keep a clean front-end structure and make Drupal aware with convenient developer APIs; render CMS content through Handlebars templates!
 Even map entity [fieldgroups](https://www.drupal.org/project/field_group) directly to components without writing a line of code ...and control components via Context.